lynnfaraday/aresmush.com/tutorials/install/easy-mode.md

 If you're using your own custom host name, you'll need to set up the DNS through your domain provider.

+{% note %}
-{% include note.html content="The hostname may take up to 24 hours to be recognized.  " %}
+The hostname may take up to 24 hours to be recognized.
+{% endnote %}

 You can tell that the hostname is working when you're able to see the web portal when you go to `http://yourmushaddress`.
 Once this happens, you'll need to [restart the game](/tutorials/manage/shutdown.html) for everything to start working.